mwadegraff/DeGraff_Week_4_Coursera_Final/README.md

 ![image](https://github.com/mwadegraff/DeGraff_Week_4_Coursera_Final/assets/7571381/f552980b-fb7e-4057-bab4-fd9593328e21)

 ## 4. Compute View Binary
+Use this table to compute view_binary for the 30 day window after the test_start_date for the test named item_test_2
 ```SQL
 -- Use this table to
 -- compute view_binary for the 30 day window after the test_start_date